BenjaminDHorne/The-NELA-Toolkit/README.md

 ### PostgreSQL

 To support the tool's back-end, [PostgreSQL](https://www.postgresql.org/) must be downloaded.
 In PostgreSQL, create a database with any name (e.g. NELA).
-You will need to create a database credentials JSON file named **dbCredentials.json** outside of the cloned directory.
-The format for the JSON file is shown below:

-    {
-    	"host":"",
-    	"user":"",
-    	"passwd":"",
-    	"db":"",
-    	"port":""
-    }
+A default dbCreditials file is provided under dbSetup/dbCredentials.json.
+The expected username and password for PostgreSQL is "postgres".

 ### Python Dependencies